 Feel free to contact Bec via emailor call 0457 700 070if you would like to discuss or have any questions.

 We are following advice from the Australian Government in relation to Coronavirus (COVID-19).
-Your safety and wellbeing is our highest priority.
+Your safety and wellbeing are our highest priority.

 We offer several stone setting workshops.
 These are all intermediate workshops, and you must have completed the Intensive Beginners Jewellery Making Short Course, the Silver Ring Workshop, the Lost Wax Silver Ring Workshop or completed a basic jewellery class with another school before signing up to any of these classes.